Supporting Your Health After Weight Loss Surgery: A Guide to Vitamins and Supplements

 Making It Work Day-to-Day

-Knowing what to take is one thing, actually doing it consistently is another.
+Knowing what to take is one thing — actually doing it consistently is another.
 A few tips that help:

-Take your vitamins right before your first bite of a meal to reduce nausea.
-Try washing them down with a warm beverage to help them dissolve.
-If you're early post-op and struggling to tolerate your multivitamin, split it into smaller doses throughout the day.
+- If you're early post-op and struggling to tolerate your multivitamin, split it into smaller doses throughout the day

 Your WeightWise dietitians can help you find the right vitamin combination for your surgery type and lifestyle.
 Whether you prefer capsules, chewables, or soft chews, there's a regimen that works for you.